kettanaito/react-advanced-form/README.md

 > Thank you for trying React Advanced Form!
 Please note that before the `1.0` release the package is under heavy development.
 Things may change, and things may break.
 We are doing our best and releasing breaking changes in the proper versions.
 Help us reach `1.0` faster by [Contributing](#contributing) to the library.
 Thank you.

-[React Advanced Form](https://github.com/kettanaito/react-advanced-form) is a library for tailoring simple and flexible forms with a powerful functionality built-in.
+[React Advanced Form](https://github.com/kettanaito/react-advanced-form) allows you to tailor complex forms using declerative simplistic components and built-in powerful functionality.
+A form how it should be.

 ## Features